 To ensure effective intensification that supports good environmental outcomes, we need to enable higher density around centres and key corridors.
 By concentrating on this, referred to as the compact city model, we use existing amenity to support higher residential yield within walkable catchments.
-A centres-based approach in other words enables housing developers, including Kāinga Ora, to build higher density housing close to services, schools, open space, recreation and jobs that are accessible through more active modes of transport.
+A centres-based approach in other words enables housing developers, including Käinga Ora, to build higher density housing close to services, schools, open space, recreation and jobs that are accessible through more active modes of transport.

-- Centres focus to intensification allows development to be focussed around existing and planned public transport and cycleways reducing reliance on private vehicles and hence reduces overall carbon emissions over time as mode shift takes place.
+Centres focus to intensification allows development to be focussed around existing and planned public transport and cycleways reducing reliance on private vehicles and hence reduces overall carbon emissions over time as mode shift takes place.
 The impact of flooding on residential areas is potentially limited to fewer spatial locations as intensification reduces urban sprawl.
 This further results in the retention of agricultural land and the natural environment that would be developed.
-By supporting intensification in the urban area, the eligible projects described supports these outcomes demonstrated below: - (a) Evidence that the housing development is within walking catchment areas to public transport, and via off-road walkway and cycleway links, and enables the housing population to use these modes of transport
+By supporting intensification in the urban area, the eligible projects described supports these outcomes demonstrated below:

-To inform the intensification plan change, Barker and Associates (B&A) have been commissioned to undertake accessibility modelling.
+To inform the intensification plan change, Barker and Associates have been commissioned to undertake accessibility modelling.
 The proposed methodology identifies a range of different catchments for destinations/ facilities that are considered critical for providing amenity to support more intensive forms of residential living.
 In order to determine accessibility B&A consider the location's proximity to essential services e.g. supermarkets and health services, existing hierarchy of centres, education & employment opportunities and social opportunities e.g. open spaces and community facilities.

-The heat map in the B&A presentation reflects the results of the accessibility mapping where the darker the colour is associated with greater accessibility.
+The heat map in the presentation reflects the results of the accessibility mapping where the darker the colour is associated with greater accessibility.
 There will be greater longer term environmental outcomes if higher density development is focussed in the darker areas reflected on the map.
 Focussing residential development where there is exiting amenity in Rotorua is a more efficient form of urban development.